chiraggude/stage/README.md

 ---

-**NOTE**: I have peronally noticed a bug in WP 3.8.1 where widgets don't expand in the admin area.
+**NOTE**: I have noticed a bug in WP 3.8.1 where widgets don't expand in the admin area.
 This bug was present in Chrome, Firefox  & IE. A quick fix was to click on the "screen options" at the top of the Widgets page in the admin area and select "Enable accessibility mode"

 ---